jamescarson3/ctls2017/docs/hpc_software_environment/hpc_software_environment_02.md

  * 1 TB RAM
  * Hyperthreading Enabled - 96 threads (logical CPUs) per node

-Because there are two different chip microarchitectures (Haswell and Ivy Bridge), we must take an extra step when compiling code so that it is compatible with both.
+Because there are two different chip microarchitectures (Haswell and Ivy Bridge), we must take an extra step when compiling code so that it is optimized for both.
 Specifically we use `-xAVX -axCORE-AVX2` flags when compiling so that a single binary can be used on both architectures.
 (More on this later).

 ### File Systems